Skip to main content

 ii. specific recommendations regarding the capacity that could be added to the current energy supply to meet such projected demand after consideration of such factors; and

-iii. actions the city could take in connection with such recommendations.
+iii. actions the city could take in connection with such recommendations;

 3. a list of each governmental entity that regulates or exercises any authority over the energy supply, in whole or in part, and, for each such entity, a description of its role with respect to the energy supply;

-4. an estimate of the renewable energy sources within or directly connected to Zone J plus an accounting of energy efficiency measures and distributed generation that have been deployed in the city;
+4. an estimate of the renewable energy sources within or directly connected to zone J plus an accounting of energy efficiency measures and distributed generation that have been deployed in the city;

-6. an assessment of the feasibility of replacing in-city gas-fired power plants associated with the bulk power system with battery storage powered by renewable energy sources in a manner that is consistent with the New York state public service commission energy storage deployment policy development pursuant to section 74 of the public service law;
+7. an assessment of the feasibility of replacing in-city gas-fired power plants associated with the bulk power system with battery storage powered by renewable energy sources in a manner that is consistent with the New York state public service commission energy storage deployment policy developed pursuant to section 74 of the public service law, and an assessment of when such replacement, if feasible, can take place; and

 8. a review of potential technologies for battery storage of energy.